EpocDotFr/connectfour-master-server/api.md

 #### `PUT`

 Update a game's data and return it with its freshly updated attributes along a `200` or a `404` if the game wasn't found.
-If trying to update a game who have the `FINISHED` status, a `403` will be trown.
+If trying to update a game who have the `FINISHED` status, a `403` will be thrown.

 The game's `last_ping_at` private attribute is updated each time this endpoint is called.
 This attribute is only used by the Cron task responsible to clean old and inactive games.
 Thus, it is